owenCocjin/ProgMenu/Python/README.md

 ```

 #### Using external files:
+> TLDR; You only need to import verbosity in the files where you're calling it literally

 - In main file (main.py):
 ```
-from progmenu import menu  #menu is required to catch flags import verboseTest vprint=menu.verboseSetup(menu.findFlag(['v', "verbose"]))  #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True) verboseTest.testFunc()
+import verboseTest
+verboseTest.testFunc()
 ```
 - In another file (verboseTest.py):
 ```
-def testFunc():
+from progmenu import menu  #menu is required to catch flags vprint=menu.verboseSetup(menu.findFlag(['v', "verbose"]))  #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True) def testFunc():
 	'''Prints normally and with verbose'''
 	print("This is a normal print from testFunc!")